Train New Model

 It is also possible to train a model by using a sublist of tasks with predefined tags.
 This is done by specifying the targeted Tags on the Training Parameters (last option).

-Annotation Lab also includes additional filtering options for the training dataset based on the status of completions, either all submitted completions can be used for training or only the reviewed ones.
+Generative AI Lab also includes additional filtering options for the training dataset based on the status of completions, either all submitted completions can be used for training or only the reviewed ones.

 Custom Training Script